shimarulin/workstation/roles_/[todo]to_refactor/geary/README.md

-# ansible-role-eog
+# ansible-role-geary

-> Eye of Gnome: An image viewing and cataloging program
+> A lightweight email client for the GNOME desktop

 ## Requirements